-Independent living, inclusion and community integration
+Independent living and community integration

-Describe how this project will increase independent living for people living with paralysis, promote inclusion, or support integration into the physical, cultural, and spiritual communities in which they live.
+Describe how this project will increase independent living for people living with paralysis, and support integration into the physical, cultural, and spiritual communities in which they live.

 Project Goals - Proposed

 Provide at least one major goal of the project as well as a description of what you plan to accomplish.